AFSCME DC 33 members approve contract agreement with city following eight-day strike

 Members of the American Federation of State, County and Municipal Employees District Council 33 have voted to approve the tentative contract agreement union leaders negotiated with Mayor Cherelle L. Parker’s administration earlier this month, eliminating the possibility of a city worker strike resuming this year.

-According to the results of a weeklong vote released Monday, 1,535 members voted to accept the deal — roughly 64% of the votes cast —while 838 voted against it.
+According to results the union released Monday, 1,535 members voted to accept the deal — roughly 64% of the votes cast — while 838 voted against it.
 Two ballots were “void.”
+Voting took place over a week.

 But the ratification of the contract means that DC 33 is legally prohibited from going on strike for at least the next three years, when a new deal must be negotiated.
 If Parker runs for and wins reelection, that would be during the start of her second term.